drawveloper/grunt-ghost-upload/README.md

 ## Motivation

-Basically, I was tired of the boresome process of uploading a theme to Ghost Pro.
+Basically, I was tired of the boresome process of uploading a theme to Ghost Pro, where you need to:

-You need to

 - Create a zip
 - Open your browser